ralna/GALAHAD/doc/C/rst-dir/psls_functions.rst

 		  Possible values are:

-		  * 0. The factors were generated succesfully.
+		  * 0. The factors were generated successfully.